jhernand/fulfillment-service/README.md

 ### Prepare the project directory

-Create a directory where you will have the files fo the project, for example `~/fulfillment-service`.
+Create a directory where you will have the files for the project, for example `~/fulfillment-service`.
 Note that this is not where you will check-out the source code of the project: that will go into a `repository` sub-directory.
 But before that create a `.envrc` file in that directory similar to this: